korzh/aistdoc/README.md

  2. It generates Markdown (or HTML) files which represent the full reference of your API (one file for each class, interface or enum).
  If your code contains [XML documentation](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/xml-documentation-comments) (for .NET projects) or [TypeDoc](https://typedoc.org/) (for TypeScript) comments - then those comments will be added to the generated articles as well.
- __NB__:For TypeScript projects, you will need to process your code with TypeDoc tool first.
+ __NB__: For TypeScript projects, you will also need to process your code with TypeDoc tool first.

  3. It publishes the documentation generated on step #2 on the Web using [Aistant](https://aistant.com) service as a hosting platform.